qrvey/partner-portal/website/blog/2019-12-20-qsnewsflash.md

 <h2 style="color:#FF8143">  New In Documentation </h2>

 * Not sure how to get started with creating an analytic application?
-Check out our new <strong>Tutorials</strong> section on the documentation site for step-by-step guides for real-life scenarios: [https://partners.qrvey.com/docs/tutorials/first-analytic-app/](https://partners.qrvey.com/docs/tutorials/first-analytic-app/)
+Check out our new <a href="https://partners.qrvey.com/docs/tutorials/first-analytic-app/"><strong>Tutorials</strong></a> section on the documentation site for step-by-step guides for real-life scenarios: [https://partners.qrvey.com/docs/tutorials/first-analytic-app/](https://partners.qrvey.com/docs/tutorials/first-analytic-app/)

 * Have pressing questions that you can’t find an answer to in the regular docs?
-Look in the new FAQs section to see if someone else has asked the same question before and submit your own questions:
+Look in the new <a href="https://partners.qrvey.com/docs/faqs/faqs-intro"><strong>FAQs</strong></a> section to see if someone else has asked the same question before and submit your own questions:
 [https://partners.qrvey.com/docs/faqs/faqs-intro](https://partners.qrvey.com/docs/faqs/faqs-intro)

 Check the site frequently as we’re adding new content every week.